Responsible Supply Chain

 Structure for Promoting CSR Procurement

-Establishing a structure for promoting CSR throughout the supply chain
+Establishing a structure for promoting CSR procurement throughout the supply chain

 Konica Minolta has established a group-wide structure for promoting CSR procurement and addressing conflict mineral issues in order to fulfill its social responsibility across the entire supply chain.

 Konica Minolta’s CSR procurement promotion structure is incorporated into its environmental management system, and they are both run by an executive officer.
-Under this structure, Konica Minolta reviews group-wide progress related to CSR procurement and conflict mineral issues and authorizes targets and action plans.
+Under this structure, Konica Minolta reviews group-wide progress related to CSR procurement and conflict mineral issues and agrees on targets and action plans.

 Konica Minolta’s structure for promoting CSR procurement